mehrkanal/twig-encore-extension/README.md

     * Otherwise it is `<DOCUMENTROOT><asset_url>entrypoints.json`
         * Note: A Forward Slash is appended after asset_url in case the preceding path does not end on a fordward slash
             * i.e. asset_path is `/assets` the url will be `<document_root>/assets/entrypoints.json`
-1. Include `Mehrkanal\EncoreTwigExtension\COnfigProvider::class` into your config pipeline
+1. Include `Mehrkanal\EncoreTwigExtension\ConfigProvider::class` into your global config
+1. Include `Mehrkanal\EncoreTwigExtension\Extensions\EntryFilesTwigExtension:class` to your twig extensions config.

 ## What can I do now?
 * Use Encore NodeJS Scripts to automatically generate assets